CumulusNetworks/cldemo-lnv-to-evpn/README.md

 ### Performing the migration

 We'll perform this upgrade step by step using NCLU and ad hoc ansible commands.
-Device groups that we'll be using are:
+We have already defined a set of useful device groups in the ansible hosts file.
+We have some divergence in the configuration tasks between the LNV VTEP clients (leaf/exit) and the LNV Service nodes (spine).
+Due to this, it makes sense to have two groups for ansible to use.
+One being the LNV VTEP clients (using the vxrd service) and the other bring the LNV Service nodes (using the vxsnd service).
+In our demo, we have two groups, "vtep" and "spine" that we'll be using.

 vtep - leaf01, leaf02, leaf03, leaf04, exit01, exit02<br>
 spine - spine01, spine02

-1. First lets get the new EVPN BGP address family configuration staged.
+1. First lets activate the l2vpn evpn address family setup for all of our neighbors.
 We have to enable this everwhere we had LNV running so this will mean the leafs, spines, and exit(routing) nodes.
 The spines will learn the EVPN Type-2 and Type-3 routes from the leafs, and then distribute the routes to the other EVPN enabled neighbors.
 It's only really two things.
-One, activate the l2vpn evpn address family for each neighbor.
+One, activate the l2vpn evpn address family for each/all neighbors.
 Then, enable advertise-all-vni.

 Remember, these NCLU changes won't take effect until we issue the 'net commit' at a later step.

-Note: Repetitive output will be omitted for brevity and indicated by <snip>
+*Note: Repetitive output will be omitted for brevity and indicated by <snip>*

 ```
 cumulus@oob-mgmt-server:~/lnv-to-evpn$ ansible vtep -a 'net add bgp l2vpn evpn neighbor swp51-52 activate'